KadeLehman/inputvalidator/README.md

 - Maximum of 64 characters per name.
 The program will ignore any excess characters.
 		(DONE) Do this first.
 - Accepts alphabetic chars (diacritics allowed), up to two "inner" spaces, up to two commas, up to three apostrophes, and up to three hyphens.
-		In a copy, remove acceptable characters.
-Reject if a limit is broken.
+		Use regex kinda like I did for phone number.
-- Other symbols, ASCII, or unicode characters are not allowed.
+- Line terminators or other symbols/ASCII/unicode characters are not allowed.
-		If any other chars left, reject and print error.
-"The only characters allowed for a name are letters, spaces, commas, apostrophes, and hyphens.
-Please try again."
+		(Make regex whitelist in nature)
 - Name must not start with a non-alphabetic character (so no space or other char).
 However, trailing spaces are allowed, not counted, and will be truncated.
 		Reject if first sentence.
 Truncate spaces if any.